White-145/item-editor/README.md

 # Simple Item Editor

-Simple item editor is minecraft mod (fabric 1.20.1) for item editing, that uses client commands.
+Simple item editor is a minecraft mod *(fabric 1.20.1)* for item editing using client commands.

-Not done yet, but feel free to build, use, and suggest new features to add (especially translations, if someone is good at it please message me/pull request/create an issue with translations)
+Not done yet, but feel free to build, use, and suggest new features to add!

 ## Features: